siadat/inspect/README.md

 # inspect

-Inspect a JSON, CSV or HTML file in a Ruby REPL.
+Inspect a JSON, CSV, HTML or XML file in a Ruby REPL.

 Try: